 Unusual Options Activity Insight: Walt Disney

-On Friday, shares of Walt Disney (NYSE:DIS) saw unusual options activity.
-After the option alert, the stock price moved down to $177.68.
+Shares of Walt Disney (NYSE:DIS) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $175.58.

 - Sentiment: BEARISH